usaid-cs/yesterday-i-learned/python.md

 1. If a function `yield`s, the function returns a `generator`, and any function that returns the return of that function also returns the same generator.
 1. [`Optional` is NOT used](https://docs.python.org/3/library/typing.html#typing.Optional) when the argument is optional. `Optional` is used when `None` is an allowed value, whether or not the `None` is optional.
 1. A [naive datetime object](https://docs.python.org/2/library/datetime.html) does not care about its time zone.
 An "aware" datetime object, however, does.
+1. The 1.0 release of [html5lib](https://pypi.org/project/html5lib/) (you know, the first one after 0.9999999...) was a botched release.
+1. Raymond, your role model, got burned [at least once](https://lwn.net/Articles/730962/) by a Dropbox employee.
+1. Alembic is called Alembic (a distillation apparatus) because it works with SQL[Alchemy](https://en.wikipedia.org/wiki/Alembic).
+1. Imports are done at most once per module.
+If you put a print statement inside a module, it is going to print just once, no matter how you `import` or `from... import` it again.

 [bitbucket]: https://bitbucket.org/jsbueno/lelo/src/ab9837ef82001329c421afbfe7e0759c6ec0f16d/lelo/_lelo.py?at=master
 [djangoproject]: https://docs.djangoproject.com/en/dev/intro/tutorial01/#creating-a-project